With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Due to these factors, there are distinct changes to look out for when someone develops a substance abuse disorder.

 Have you noticed suspicious changes in someone you love?
-Have you began using illicit substances and are afraid you’re developing an addiction?
+Have you begun using illicit substances and are afraid you’re developing an addiction?
+Throughout this blog, we’re going to learn about the stages of addiction.

 Stage One: Pre-Contemplation

 In many cases, this justification is that of self-medication.
-Many people who suffer from both physical and mental illnesses feel the need to medicate themselves with a substance as a means of easing symptoms.² If drugs or alcohol makes you feel better for a short period of time and that’s your reason to continue, then you are currently in the earliest stage of addiction.
+Many people who suffer from both physical and mental illnesses feel the need to medicate themselves to ease symptoms. ²

 If you’re an outside observer, you may notice your loved one taking life less seriously.
 As though they go about their responsibilities in a daze and with little to no care.